 I recently wrote about creating Christmas tree decorations from melted crayons to give as teacher gifts.
-Another teacher gift we’ve done are melted bead Christmas tree decorations.
+Another teacher gift we’ve done are melted bead Christmas ornaments.
 While the process to make these if fairly similar the results look totally different.

-Equipment You’ll Need to Make Melted Bead Christmas Tree Decorations
+Equipment You’ll Need to Make Melted Bead Christmas Ornaments

-First you’ll need some pony beads (had no idea they were called that until I made these).
-I had a selection of solid colour, opaque and glitter but you might prefer to stick to a theme.
-Next you need some cookie cutters.
-I was a bit wary about using my favourite Christmas ones but they all survived the process unscathed.
-You’ll need some kind of flat baking tray to cook them on and a functioning oven (something we seem to be struggling with in my house lately).
-To hang the melted bead Christmas tree decorations you’ll also need some string/ribbon/thread/dental floss at a push and either a glue gun or a drill (and the ability to use it).
+First you’ll need some pony beads* (had no idea they were called that until I made these).
+I had a selection of solid colour, opaque and glitter but you might prefer to choose one type and stick to a theme.
+These Christmas coloured pony beads* would be great.
+Next you need some cookie cutters*.
+I was a bit wary about using my favourite Christmas ones in the oven but they all survived the process unscathed.
+You’ll need some kind of flat baking tray to cook them on, again, the tray survived the process just fine.
+A functioning oven (something we seem to be struggling with in my house lately) is also important.
+To hang the melted bead Christmas ornaments, you’ll also need some string/ribbon/thread/dental floss at a push (we have this metallic thread*) and either a glue gun or a drill (and the ability to use it).